Slimbook-Team/slimbookrgbkeyboard/README.md

 # Slimbook RGB Keyboard
-and here begins the easy and fun graphical interface
+And here begins the easy and fun graphical interface

 more info coming soon...